Have you ever wondered if there could be a better way to optimize your AdWords campaigns?

 Over time, your test ads will look more and more like your control ad except for the one part of the ad you test.
 This is because you will be narrowing in on the ad variables that are actually driving results.

 Let your tests run for a while before deciding on a winner.
 For ads, aim to test a minimum of 100 clicks each to get a statistically significant sample.

 Once you’ve determined a winner, pause the loser and come up with a new variation to test.
 Then, just keep repeating this process to continually improve your ads over time.

 Finally (and counterintuitively) — sometimes, what hasn’t worked in the past might work today.
 Because preferences change as culture changes.

 For example, during the Great Depression, people came up with “Keep Calm and Carry On.”
 This motivational saying died out until very recently.
-Similar economic times caused by the Great Recession brought this back.
+Similar economic times brought this back.